LaszloLueck/RegionalWeather/README.md

 - create a mapping
 - check if the index exists
 - delete the index

-## Whats next?
 - mount the locations file outside of the container so it is fully configurable from the host.
 - store the weather information to elastic
+- dashboard (very prototypish)
+- containerization (runs as docker container on my server)

+## Whats next?

 - transform the original weather-to to an appropriated elastic to (only fields that i need)
-- containerization
 - travis functions
 - sonar functions
 - testcoverage
-- dashboards